palimondo/palimondo.github.io/towards-robust-performance-measurement.md

 [pr-8991]: https://github.com/apple/swift/pull/8991 "Fix SR-4601 Report Added and Removed Benchmarks in Performance Comparison"
 [pr-10035]: https://github.com/apple/swift/pull/10035 "Added documentation and test coverage."

-One of my PRs in the benchmarking area was [blocked](https://github.com/apple/swift/pull/12415) by @gottesmm TK (@Michael_Gottesman), pending wider discussion on swift-dev, I’m guessing because to err on the conservative side is safer than letting me run wild around benchmarks… So the following is *rather long* way to demonstrate what changes to the benchmark suite and our measurement process will, in my opinion, give us more robust results in the future.
+One of my PRs in the benchmarking area was [blocked](https://github.com/apple/swift/pull/12415) by @gottesmm TK (@Michael_Gottesman), pending wider discussion on swift-dev, I’m guessing because to err on the conservative side is safer than letting me run wild around benchmarks… So the linked document is *rather long* way to demonstrate what changes to the benchmark suite and our measurement process will, in my opinion, give us more robust results in the future.

+I apologize that the report deals with state of Swift Benchmark Suite from autumn 2018, keeping the tree up to date once the commits I was depending required lengthy manual conflict resolution I gave up on that and kept focusing on the experiment, rather than futile chase of the tip of the tree…

 ----

-This document describes the state of Swift Benchmark Suite around the autumn of 2017 and describes work to improve the robustness of performance measurements done on [experimental branch][vk-branch] since the end of June.
+This document describes the state of Swift Benchmark Suite around the autumn of 2017 and discusses work to improve the robustness of performance measurements done on [experimental branch][vk-branch] since the end of June 2017.

 [vk-branch]: http://bit.ly/pali-VK "voight-kampff"